by Nebula Haze

 Along the same lines, a manifolded plant also needs to be grown under a powerful grow light like MH/HPS bulbs or an LED grow light with 3W or greater sized chips.
 More powerful lights means that the buds will get filled out all the way down, instead of just at the tops.
 Because of that, unfortunately manifolding doesn’t work well for growing short plants growing under fluorescent or CFL grow lights, but that’s what topping and/or fimming are made for!

-- Bigger Yields!
-The main reason I use main-lining to build a cannabis manifold is because this training technique results in big yields from any indoor grow setup.
+- Big Yields – The main reason I use main-lining to build a cannabis manifold is because this training technique results in big yields from any indoor grow setup.
 By building a manifold in the early vegetative stage, you can get an extra 40% or more yields compared to not training your plants.
-I've used several other types of cannabis plant training techniques, and I believe main-lining cannabis is the most straightforward way to get great results every time.
-It takes the best elements of all the other techniques, and combines them into one step-by-step process that's hard to mess up if you follow the instructions.
-No more guesswork!
+I’ve used several other types of cannabis plant training techniques, and main-lining cannabis is a consistent way to get great yields every time.
+It takes some of the best elements of all the other techniques, and combines them into one step-by-step process that’s hard to mess up if you follow the instructions.
+No more guesswork.

 - Less Time Spent Training – Since you just top the plant a few times and place buds, it really doesn’t take much time to get plants to become a desirable shape with lots of colas indoors.
 Some training methods can create similar shapes and canopies, such as ScrOG (using a net), but training plants to weave through a net can take up to an hour a night during the intense process of filling the net in the late vegetative stage.
 Conversely, manifolding only takes a few minutes for the first few weeks of veg, then basically no more training is needed besides holding up heavy colas late in the flowering stage.

-- Less Likely to Get Bud Rot or Mold - Manifolding cannabis builds a support structure for many colas that are thick and uniform, with less chance of getting bud rot or other types of mold.
-When a cannabis plant grows naturally with one main cola, under very powerful grow lights the cola can get too thick and increase the risk of developing bud rot (when the inside of the buds simply start rotting away), or developing mold during the drying and curing process.
-While the manifolding method produces many big thick colas, the plant spreads the energy more evenly between them so none of the colas will get to the point where the grower simply can't maintain them properly.
+- Less Likely to Get Bud Rot or Mold – Manifolding cannabis builds a support structure for many colas that are thick and uniform, but not overly fat.
+This reduces the chance of getting bud rot or other types of mold.
+When a cannabis plant grows naturally with one main cola/bud under very powerful grow lights, the cola can get too thick and increase the risk of developing bud rot (when the inside of the buds simply start rotting away), or developing mold during the drying and curing process.
+While the manifolding method produces many big thick colas, the plant spreads the energy more evenly between them so none of the colas will get to the point where the grower simply can’t maintain them properly.

-- Less Time Spent Trimming - With only long, dense colas and no larfy small buds to trim, the process of trimming your buds after harvest goes by much faster than working on lots more smaller nugs.
-Your hands will thank you :)
+- Less Time Spent Trimming – With only long, dense colas and no airy small buds to trim, the process of trimming your buds after harvest goes by much faster than working on lots more smaller nugs.
+Your hands will thank you 🙂

 - Buds Dry More Evenly – Since all the buds are a similar width and density, drying is a lot more straightforward.
 All the buds tend to be done drying at the same time.

-- Improved Appearance - While big and small buds are pretty much the same when it comes to potency, many growers prefer the appearance of large dense buds, which is what you'll produce on a manifolded plant.
+- Impressive Bud Appearance – While big and small buds are essentially the same when it comes to potency, many growers prefer the appearance of large dense buds, which is what you’ll produce on a manifolded plant.

 What’s the Difference Between the “Old” Way and the “New” Way?